markab4/Grocery-List-Manager/Docs/UserManual.md

 ## Searching for an Item

 You may find it to your advantage to utilize the searching feature to quickly find the item you are looking for.
 When adding an item to a list, click on the Search bar located at the top of the screen, and then enter the name of the item you are looking for.
+You may also enter partial queries and do not have to search on the full name of the item.
 If the item exists, you will find it displayed in a pop up.
 If the item does not exist, you will be notified that there are no results matching your entry.
 This will ease the process of creating new items if you do not know whether or not it exists in your application.

 ![](https://github.com/qc-se-spring2019/370Spring19Team2/blob/master/GroupProject/Docs/Diagrams/New%20User%20Manual%20Pics/NSEARCH2.png)
 ![](https://github.com/qc-se-spring2019/370Spring19Team2/blob/master/GroupProject/Docs/Diagrams/New%20User%20Manual%20Pics/NSEARCH3.png)